nblumhardt/serilog-wiki/Writing-Log-Events.md

 myLog.Information("Hello!");
 ```

 The event written will include a property `SourceContext` with value `"MyNamespace.MyClass"` that can later be used to filter out noisy events, or selectively write them to particular sinks.

+Not all properties attached to an event need to be output in via the message template or output format; all properties are carried in a dictionary on the underlying `LogEvent` object.

 For more on filters and logger topology see [[Configuration Basics|Configuration-Basics]].

 ## Correlation